driving-direction

-The hazard perception element of the New Theory Test was introduced by the The Driving Standards Agency (DSA) on 14th November 2002.
-This new test will be taken at the same time as the theory test and will take about an extra 15 minutes.
-The object is to identify up to 15 hazards as quickly as possible from 14 video clips, and you will have to pass this before being let loose on the practical test.
+The hazard perception element of the Theory Test was introduced by the The Driver and Vehicle Standards Agency (DVSA) on 14th November 2002.
+This hazard perception test is taken at the same time as the theory test and you receive 15 minutes to take this part of the test.
+The object is to identify up to 15 hazards (one clip will have 2 hazards on it) as quickly as possible from 14 video clips, and you will have to pass this before being let loose on the practical test.

 2passFAQ Hazard Perception Test